chameleon-ai/webm-for-4chan/README.md

 - If you're unsure about your `-s`/`--start` and `-e`/`--end` timestamps, try a `--dry_run -k` and inspect temp.opus to see if the audio is the right slice that you want.
 - Filter graph building for `-c`/`--concat` and `-x`/`--cut` were made possible through this valuable reference:
   - https://github.com/sriramcu/ffmpeg_video_editing
-- Specify `-k` when running `-c`/`--concat` or`-x`/`--cut` to keep the original file containing the spliced segments.
+- Specify `--cc` when running `-c`/`--concat` or`-x`/`--cut` to keep the original file containing the spliced segments.
 This will save time if you are unsatisfied with the final result and need to re-encode.
 - There is a known issue with some varieties of surround sound for libopus.
 I have attempted to detect and correct for this issue, but some features in the script are incompatible with this workaround.
 For more information, see:
   - https://trac.ffmpeg.org/ticket/5718
 - More information on the audio normalization technique used by `-n`/`--normalize`: